arturmpinho/coffeeinsider/README.md

 #### **Stories**
 As a user, I want to:
-* Access easily my target page depending on the subject being dicussed with my business relationship.
+* Access easily my target page depending on the subject being discussed with my business relationship.
 * Easily consult specific logistics terms.
-* Brief unsderstanding of the 2 main the coffee contracts (GCA & ESCC).
+* Brief understanding of the 2 main the coffee contracts (GCA & ESCC).
 * Stay updated with relevant coffee-related news.
 * Place an offer request via the website.
 * Easily find the company's contacts.